-``Is it enough?″ asked Gordon Ambach, director of the Council of Chief State School Officers, which conducted the study with the National Science Foundation. ``No, it is not.
-We still have great distances to go in terms of student motivation, course-taking, opportunities and resources.″
+``Is it enough?
+No, it is not,″ said Gordon Ambach, director of the Council of Chief State School Officers, which conducted the study with the National Science Foundation. ``We still have great distances to go in terms of student motivation, course-taking, opportunities and resources.″

-Sixty percent of students who graduated from high school in 1994 had taken three years of high school math, compared to just 37 percent of 1982 graduates, according to the study, released Thursday.
+Sixty percent of students who graduated from high school in 1994 had taken three years of high school math, compared to just 37 percent of 1982 graduates, the study found.

-The more rigorous classes are pushing up students’ math and science performance, said Larry Suter of the National Science Foundation, citing data released this summer by the Education Department.
+Data released this summer by the Education Department indicate the more rigorous classes are pushing up students’ math and science performance, said Larry Suter of the National Science Foundation.

-Between 1982 and 1992, scores received by 17-year-olds on the National Assessment of Educational Progress increased nine points in math and 11 points in science _ equivalent to a year’s schooling, the Education Department said.
+Between 1982 and 1992, math scores of 17-year-olds on the National Assessment of Educational Progress increased nine points and on science 11 points _ equivalent to a year’s schooling, the Education Department said.

-Students are taking the harder classes, in part, because many states have increased graduation requirements in the 12 years since the 1983 ``A Nation at Risk″ education report, Ambach said.
+Many students take harder classes now because their states have increased graduation requirements in the 12 years since the 1983 ``A Nation at Risk″ report, Ambach said.

-But the roles of parents’ and students’ expectations should not be overlooked, he added.
+But the role of parents’ expectations and students’ expectations can’t be overlooked, he added.

-In South Korea, where high school senior Gehoon Chung attended school until last year, ``The students who do well in math and science _ they’re heroes.
+In South Korea, where he attended school until last year, senior Chung said: ``The students who do well in math and science _ they’re heroes.
 They’re cool guys.″

-But at McLean High School in Fairfax County, Va., which he now attends, doing well in math isn’t so cool, Chung said. ``That’s the biggest change.″
+At McLean High School in Fairfax County, Va., where he now attends, that’s not the case, Chung said. ``That’s the biggest change.″

 ``It’s the hands-on _ the labs _ that they like,″ she said. ```It’s more applying stuff than just memorizing.″